Destination Score

 (In development; limited testing and pilot evaluation)

-A deterministic judgment layer for AI systems generating travel guidance
+A deterministic, transparent judgment layer for AI systems shaping public understanding of destinations

 Large language models are probabilistic by design.
-Variation in phrasing is expected — even healthy.
+Variation in expression is expected — and often useful.
+The challenge emerges when judgment itself becomes inconsistent across similar contexts.

-Destination Score’s AI Trust Intelligence exists to contain that drift by providing deterministic judgment inputs that guide how destination signals are weighed and framed without attempting to control language generation.
+AI Trust Intelligence exists to provide a transparent, versioned judgment framework that anchors how destination signals are interpreted — without attempting to control language generation.

 • safety conditions